 - Meet with the Director of the Department of Nursing.

-Students who have requested readmission will be ranked according to their Nursing cumulative course grade average and clinical standing.
+Students who have requested readmission will be ranked according to their Nursing courses cumulative grade point average, clinical standing and faculty interview rating.
 As space availability is determined, students will be readmitted based on their ranking order.
 Students will then be notified of the status of their request in writing by the Director of the Department of Nursing.
 Students will have to successfully complete course content, competency testing and other requirements determined by faculty once they have been notified of their readmission status.

 Students who have failed a Nursing course because of unsafe practice involving actions or non-actions are not eligible for readmission to the Nursing program.